 Performance criteria Target Results Data source Data limitations Facilitate children's early learning and development and transition to school, by maintaining universal access to, and improving participation in, affordable, 95% of all children enrolled in the year before full-time school in quality early childhood education program(s).
 ACHIEVED.
 National results for 2017 are as follows: 100% of all children were enrolled in the year before full-time school in quality early childhood education program(s).
 This result was maintained from 2016.
 Childhood Education and Care Collection informed by Preschool Education, Australia, Australian Bureau of Statistics, (cat. no. 4240.0).
-Final NP performance outcomes also take account of supplementary data supplied by some states and territories in accordance with NP arrangements.
-A limitation of way preschool enrolments a calculated un NP arrangements is that the NI methodology compares the number of for and five-year children enrol in preschool the estimate population of four-year-old This approace likely over-est real preschool NP performance results for 2018 will not be available until the second quarter of 2019.
-A limitation of the quality early childhood education programs for all children.
+Final NP performance outcomes also take account of supplementary data enr supplied by some states and territories in accordance with NP arrangements. me cont chi in pop fou the the pop fou the pop fou the pop fou the pop fou the pop fou the the pop fou the the pop fou the the the the the the the the the the 2017 results are as reported under the NP for 2016 and 2017.
+NP performance results for 2018 will not be available until the second quarter of 2019.
+A limitation of the way preschool enrolments are calculated under NP arrangements is that the NP methodology compares the number of four and five-year-old children enrolled in preschool with the estimated population of four-year-olds only.
+This approach most likely over-estimates real preschool enrolment levels, resulting in enrolment rates over 100%. quality early childhood education programs for all children.
 95% of Indigenous children enrolled in the year before full-time school in quality early childhood education program(s).
 100% of Indigenous children were enrolled in the year before full-time school in quality early childhood education program(s).
-This result was maintained from 2016. enrolments are calculated under NP arrangements is that the NP methodology compares the number of four and five-year-old children enrolled 95% of enrolled children enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
+This result was maintained from 2016.
+95% of enrolled children enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
 96.1% of enrolled children were enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
-This was an increase from 93.3% in 2016. in preschool with the estimated population of four-year-olds only.
-This approach most likely over-estimates real preschool enrolment levels, resulting in 95% of enrolled Indigenous children enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
+This was an increase from 93.3% in 2016.
+95% of enrolled Indigenous children enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
 96.7% of enrolled Indigenous children were enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year.
 This was an increase from 92.3% in 2016.